Switzerland’s Leading Startup Accelerators: Top 5 Programs 2026

 2. The funding they provide

-3. The duration of the program – to ensure it aligns with your, milestones and runway
+3. The duration of the program – to ensure it aligns with your goals, milestones and runway

 I hope the information above helps speed up your due diligence process, so you can stay focused on nailing your product rationale, building the first version of your product and launching your startup.